sameer9j/Genre_classification/README.md

-# Genre_classification

-Title: Music Genre Prediction System using Audio and Lyrics Ensemble Models
+# Music Genre Prediction System using Audio and Lyrics Ensemble Models

 Purpose: To create a model, which automatically predicts the genre of any new music developed by a user.
 It could help new song streaming websites in easily identifying the genres of songs.